wp-plugins/izeechat/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-IzeeChat is a video conferencing solution with text messaging, allowing you to communicate directly with your visitors.
+IzeeChat is a chat, audio and video conferencing solution, allowing you to communicate directly with your visitors.

 == Description ==

-IzeeChat is an instant messaging solution for real-time communication with your visitors.
-During your discussions, you can always switch to audio or video communication.
-So, you can offer help and advice instantly to your visitors when they need it.
-With IzeeChat solution, you improve the conversion rate of visitors to buyers and improve your brand image by providing a service of real-time support to your visitors.
-Izeechat has many additional features.
+IzeeChat is a real-time web communication solution helping you deliver better customer service.
+Live chat, audio and videoconferencing services enable you to offer better support and advice to visitors.
+You can interact with your website visitors, display personalized messages at the right time and promote your products.
+IzeeChat helps you increase sales and customer satisfaction.
+IzeeChat can be customized to fit your unique branding and style.
+The solution is based on a WebRTC platform and doesn’t require users to download, register or install plugins to use the service.

 More Information :
 - http://apizee.com